MykalMachon/mykal.codes/src/posts/mit-sans-elon.md

 * It doesn't really make any sense, seemingly just some technobabble slapped together to seem intelligent.
 * Even if you give Elon the benefit of the doubt and say by "RPC" he meant REST / HTTP calls, Batching them won't necessarily improve performance given HTTP2.
-* The tweet seems to imply this is a new issue, which, if anything, would also imply that Elon and his antics are to blame.
+* The tweet seems to imply this is a new issue, which, if anything, would also imply that [Elon and his antics](https://mobile.twitter.com/elonmusk/status/1592177471654604800) are to blame.
 * Someone was [seemingly fired](https://twitter.com/MattBinder/status/1592193172830318592) from Twitter's Android app team for [pointing out that the tweet was plain wrong](https://twitter.com/EricFrohnhoefer/status/1591902285403418624).
-Firing the SME on your product, who has likely worked to improve the exact deficiency you're complaining about is a bad look.
+Firing an SME on your product, who has likely worked to improve the exact deficiency you're complaining about is a _bad_ look.
-* The whole thing really just feels like something out of HBO's silicon valley.
+* The whole thing really just feels like something out of HBO's Silicon Valley.

 Having talked about all of this, a friend joked that someone should create an MIT license that explicitly denies Elon Musk or any of his companies' usage of the associated software.
 [So I did, it's called MIT-SE and you can check it out here.](https://github.com/MykalMachon/MIT-SE)

-1. Is this a ridiculous idea, that's mostly to make a few friends laugh? _yes!_
+1. Is this a silly thing that I made more to make a few friends laugh than for any practical reason? _yes!_
-2. Is it likely that I'll use it in some of my toy open-source projects, also _yes! see point 1 for reasoning._
+2. Is it likely that I'll use MIT-SE in some of my toy open-source projects, also _yes! see point 1 for why._